raspiblitz/raspiblitz/shoppinglist_uk.md

-Your are from the UK?
-Your help is needed!

 *The RaspiBlitz software is build and tested for the following Hardware set that you can buy cheap on Amazon.comco.uk:*

 * RaspBerry Pi 3 https://www.amazon.co.uk/Raspberry-Pi-Model-64-Bit-Processor/dp/B07BDR5PDW